-After the lower eyelid blepharoplasty procedure, your doctor may recommend applying lubricating drops or ointment and cold compresses to aid in the healing process and minimize side effects such as:
+After the lower eyelid surgery procedure, your doctor may recommend applying lubricating drops or ointment and cold compresses to aid in the healing process and minimize side effects such as:

 - Dry eyes

-Results of a blepharoplasty procedure are visible as swelling and bruising, but will subside and continue to improve for up to a year after surgery.
+Results of an eyelid surgery procedure are visible as swelling and bruising but will subside and continue to improve for up to a year after surgery.
 This procedure is designed to produce long-lasting results.
 While surgery cannot prevent your eyes from aging, most patients are satisfied with their results and do not seek repeat procedures.

 The scars from the blepharoplasty procedure are usually well-concealed and will fade with time until they are virtually unnoticeable.
 The incision is hidden in the crease of the eyelid in an upper blepharoplasty, and just below the lashes in a lower blepharoplasty.